 Generally speaking, glycolic acid is a gentler exfoliant and is better suited for sensitive skin.
-Glycolic acid tends to be ideal if your concerns are more focused on dull or tired-looking skin.
+Glycolic acid tends to be ideal if your skin concerns are more focused on dull or tired-looking skin.
 If you have oily skin, then retinol might be more suited for you.
 Retinol is less harsh and less likely to cause skin irritations.

 They’re both good at promoting collagen production.
-When it comes down to it – whether you prefer glycolic acid vs retinol will depend on whether you value retinol’s “age-defying” benefits or glycolic acid’s exfoliating capabilities more.
+When it comes down to it – whether you prefer to use glycolic acid vs retinol will depend on whether you value retinol’s “age-defying” benefits or glycolic acid’s exfoliating capabilities more.